Figuring out how to use stock photos legally can be quite a headache.

 However, unlike the other license model, the photos available under the extended license are allowed for:

 - Unlimited print runs

 - Use in products for resale

 This simply means you can use the images or photos on commercially sold items such as printed t-shirts, mugs, etc.

 What is a Creative Commons License?

-Another way to get legally safe photos for your blogs and websites is to use images with a Creative Commons license.
+Another way to get legally safe photos for your blogs and websites is to use images with a Creative Commons license, or CC license.
 Creative Commons is a non-profit organization that offers free and easy-to-use licenses.

 However, not all Creative Commons licenses are created equal.
 And each one changes according to the scenario.
-For example, some types of Creative Commons pictures allow commercial use while some don’t.
-Then there are some, such as the Creative Commons Zero license that allows users to use the images without attribution, but most don’t.
+For example, some types of Creative Commons pictures allow commercial use while others don’t.
+Then there are some, such as the Creative Commons Zero license, that allow users to use the images without attribution, but most don’t.

 Can You Use Images from Google?